selcanintellica/docker-workshop/docker-workshop.md

     *   **Best Practice:** By using CI/CD pipelines, we ensure that our application is continuously integrated and tested, automate the deployment process, and detect errors early.

 This comprehensive content, enriched with real-world examples and best practices, should serve as a valuable resource for your advanced Docker workshop.
 Remember to adapt the content and examples to best suit your audience's specific needs and interests.

+---
+**1. Kubernetes short introduction for this workshop**

+* **Introduction to Kubernetes:** Kubernetes is an open-source container orchestration platform designed to automate the deployment, scaling, and management of containerized applications.

+* **Key Concepts:**
+  * **Cluster:** A set of nodes (machines) that run containerized applications managed by Kubernetes.
+  * **Node:** A single machine in a Kubernetes cluster, which can be a physical or virtual machine.
+  * **Pod:** The smallest and simplest Kubernetes object, representing a single instance of a running process in a cluster.
+Pods can contain one or more containers.
+  * **Service:** An abstraction that defines a logical set of Pods and a policy to access them, often used to expose applications running on Pods to the outside world.
+  * **Deployment:** A higher-level abstraction that manages the deployment and scaling of a set of Pods.
+  * **Namespace:** A way to divide cluster resources between multiple users or teams.

+* **Basic Commands:**
+  * `kubectl get nodes`: List all nodes in the cluster.
+  * `kubectl get pods`: List all Pods in the default namespace.
+  * `kubectl create -f <file.yaml>`: Create resources defined in a YAML file.
+  * `kubectl apply -f <file.yaml>`: Apply changes defined in a YAML file to existing resources.
+  * `kubectl delete pod <pod_name>`: Delete a specific Pod.

+* **Real-World Example:** Deploying a simple web application using Kubernetes.
+  1. Create a Deployment YAML file (`deployment.yaml`):
+    ```yaml
+    apiVersion: apps/v1
+    kind: Deployment
+    metadata:
+      name: webapp-deployment
+    spec:
+      replicas: 3
+      selector:
+        matchLabels:
+          app: webapp
+      template:
+        metadata:
+          labels:
+            app: webapp
+        spec:
+          containers:
+          - name: webapp
+            image: nginx:alpine
+            ports:
+            - containerPort: 80
+    ```
+  2. Apply the Deployment:
+    ```bash
+    kubectl apply -f deployment.yaml
+    ```
+  3. Expose the Deployment as a Service:
+    ```bash
+    kubectl expose deployment webapp-deployment --type=LoadBalancer --port=80
+    ```

+* **Best Practice:** Use Kubernetes to manage containerized applications for better scalability, reliability, and ease of deployment.

+---